Pair of found photographic portraits, signed by ‘Fotografia Beleza’, Porto (Portugal). Date unknown.

 This work involves two twin-framed portraits (50×60 cm), of a man and a woman.
 Found (and bought) together on a charity shop in the city of Porto (Portugal), both have the signature of ‘Fotografia Beleza', a photographic studio well known and very active in the first half of the twentieth century.
 The portraits show no identification of subjects or dates, they represent unknown people to this day.
 I am calling them Mrs X and Mr Y.

-The fact that these portraits were found together suggests they were a couple, but this affiliation is not verified, it’s more like an evidence that remains to be proven if need be.
+The fact that these portraits were found together suggests they were a couple, but this affiliation is not verified.
 This artistic simulacrum is more concerned with building a universe of possibilities from the finding of two portraits depicting a man and a woman, than to reconnect the photographs with the reality behind them.

 Formally these are the kind of portraits, which could be miniaturized for identification documents or enlarged and put behind frames for the wall, as is the case.